-Professional sports have been suspended, long anticipated galas and spring weddings are cancelled or postponed, restaurants and bars are closed due to social distancing.
+Professional sports have been suspended, long-anticipated galas and spring weddings are canceled or postponed, restaurants and bars are closed due to social distancing.
 We are all feeling the impact of COVID-19 but what does social distancing actually mean and why is it so important to take it to heart?

 Social distancing is a risk mitigation tactic used to try to slow the transmission of disease during epidemics/pandemics.
-It is the deliberate action of increasing the physical space between people to avoid further spread of the illness.
-The goal is to decrease the risk of infecting a lot of people at the same time as well as protect our high risk friends and relatives from exposure to COVID-19.
-By social distancing we are trying to “flatten the curve”; which refers to using protective practices such as social distancing to slow the rate of COVID-19 infection so hospitals have enough rooms, supplies, nurses and doctors for all of the patients who need care.
+It is the deliberate action of increasing the physical space between people to avoid the further spread of the illness.
+The goal is to decrease the risk of infecting a lot of people at the same time as well as protect our high-risk friends and relatives from exposure to COVID-19.
+By social distancing, we are trying to “flatten the curve”; which refers to using protective practices such as social distancing to slow the rate of COVID-19 infection so hospitals have enough rooms, supplies, nurses, and doctors for all of the patients who need care.
 We now know that for every individual who gets infected, two to three others will also be infected.
-Its more important now than ever to stay inside and keep that 6′ space.
+It’s more important now than ever to stay inside and keep that 6′ space.